Big league ballparks broil as heat wave grips much of majors

 “Standing in the shade, have some air conditioning blowing on us.
 We’re sticking to water and not having beer.
 It’s helping a little bit,” she said.

-It was 94 degrees in New York, too, the hottest for a Yankees game this season.
+The thermometer read 94 in New York, too, the hottest for a Yankees game this season.

-The Yankees set up supplemental hydration stadiums in all three decks and the bleachers, and made announcements over the public address system reminding fans to keep drinking water.
+The Yankees set up supplemental hydration stations in all three decks and the bleachers, and made announcements over the public address system reminding fans to keep drinking water.

 Chris Del Vecchio, 33, from Verona, New Jersey, and his pal Bruna Silva walked around the ballpark with bags of ice on their neck and shoulders as the Yankees topped Colorado 11-5.